-J. A program may not have interim medications.

-K. Medical orders shall be updated at least annually with the Resident Assessment Tool, or sooner as needed

-N. Medications and treatments shall be administered consistent with current signed medical orders and using professional standards of practice.
+[]N. Medications and treatments shall be administered consistent with current signed medical orders and using professional standards of practice.

-O. Staff shall chart on the medication administration record each time staff administer, or assist in the administration of, a medication.
+[O. Staff shall chart on the medication administration record each time staff administer, or assist in the administration of, a medication.]

 O. Only sealed, unopened medication packages or individual unit dose blisters may be returned to the inventory of the pharmacy.